Resume

 Top Communication Skills Examples

-Once your resume grabs the recruiter’s attention, be prepared to discuss all those impressive skills during the interview.
+Once your resume gets the recruiter’s attention, be prepared to show off all those skills during the interview.
 Make sure you genuinely understand each skill you’ve listed and how it relates to your experience.

-Here’s a rundown of the top communication skills and how they play out in the workplace:
+Let’s take a closer look at the top communication skills and how they play out in the workplace:

 Verbal communication

-Verbal communication skills are basically about how good you are with the words and sounds that come out of your or other people’s mouths — about how well you articulate your thoughts and how well you understand what others say.
+Verbal communication skills are about how well you express your thoughts and understand what others say.
 These skills include expressing your ideas, dealing with customers, or persuading your boss to upgrade the office coffee machine.

-Strong verbal communication tells employers you can articulate information, suggestions, and feedback.
-For roles involving customer interactions or leadership, having solid speaking skills shows you can convey messages clearly and lead with confidence.
-But remember, verbal communication (like any other form of communication) is a two-way street.
+Having strong verbal communication tells employers you can articulate information, suggestions, and feedback.
+For roles involving customer interactions or leadership, these skills show you can convey messages clearly and lead with confidence.
+But remember, verbal communication is a two-way street.
 Active listening is just as important as speaking clearly.

 Here are some examples of how to list verbal communication on a resume: